How To Store Your Mower

 *An end-of-summer tune-up keeps power lawn equipment in top shape and will ensure a fresh start come cutting season.

 Here is a DIY, step by step article on how to store your push mower for the winter.
-It’s never too late (or early) to make sure your machine will start for you in the spring.
+With the temperature dropping and Summer slowly transitioning into Autumn, now is the time to start thing of storing your machine properly, so it will start for you in the spring.
 Should you wish for MVS to perform this service for you, click the Book Your Service button below to submit a service request.

-Gas-powered lawn mowers/tractors take their fair share of abuse during the warm months, so some maintenance at the end of the season—or at the start of spring—is critical in keeping their parts in good working condition.
-Replacing the oil, spark plugs, and air filters on mowers and applying a bit of elbow grease to grimy recesses, preferably before storing them for the winter, will ensure that they rev up with a pull of the cord next year.
+Gas-powered push lawn mowers take their fair share of abuse during the warm months, so some simple maintenance at the end of the season is critical in keeping your machine in good working condition.
+Replacing the oil, spark plugs, and air filters on mowers are all important when it comes to maintenance, but most of this can wait until spring.
+Here we will focus on the quality of your gas and how to make sure it doesn’t gum up your carburetor in the off season.
+This will help ensure that the machine will rev up with a pull of the cord next year.